[Bernardo Bertolucci’s 1987 Motion Picture- THE LAST EMPEROR]

 Bajiquan is exceptionally efficient for modern era hand to hand fighting.
 No, this kungfu is not that stuff in the Kungfu vs MMA debates.

-Bajiquan is often trained by Taiwan Airborne Troops, descending from Liu Yun Qiao’s efforts.
-Kuan’s grandfather served as a Major General of the Taiwan Armed Forces under Chiang Kai Shek, during WW2.
+Bajiquan is often trained by Taiwan Airborne Troops and Marine Corps, descending from Liu Yun Qiao’s efforts.
+Kuan’s stepfather trained Bajiquan in the Amphibious Units and his grandfather served as a Major General of the Taiwan Armed Forces under Chiang Kai Shek, during WW2.
 Bajiquan is very common in Taiwan.